platinumazure/eslint-plugin-qunit/docs/rules/no-assert-equal.md

 # Disallow the use of assert.equal (no-assert-equal)

+✅ The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.

 💡 Some problems reported by this rule are manually fixable by editor [suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).

 The `assert.equal` assertion method in QUnit uses loose equality comparison.
 In a project which favors strict equality comparison, it is better to use `assert.strictEqual` for scalar values and either `assert.deepEqual` or `assert.propEqual` for more complex objects.